nkdAgility/NKDAgility.com/site/content/resources/blog/2021/2021-01-04-story-points-velocity-are-a-sign-of-an-unsuccessful-team/index.md

 ---
 title: Story Points & Velocity are a sign of an unsuccessful team
+description: "Discover why relying on Story Points and Velocity may hinder your Scrum team's success.
+Learn to embrace true agility and enhance your team's adaptability."
 date: 2021-01-04
 creator: Martin Hinshelwood
 id: "44532"